Python-PyQt/PyQt6-Docs/descriptions/QtCore/QMetaType-TypeFlag-NeedsCopyConstruction-v.rst

 .. sip:enum-member-description::
     :status: todo
     :value: 0x4000
-    :digest: c7c929a4abfe1f528ed175293e1bd258
+    :digest: 53cb1d0e2702c4ff71189998dd68f328

-(since 6.5) This type has a non-trivial copy constructor.
+This type has a non-trivial copy constructor.
 If the flag is not set, instances can be copied with memcpy.